 This was not an essential Van Life gear item for us until we got one.
 Now, we have no idea how the hell we survived without one.

 We use this almost all the time when we are Overlanding and the main reason we use it is for safety.

 Van Life requires you to find new places to sleep and camp in unfamiliar areas.
 A GPS helps us find safe spots to park overnight or directs us to places such as police stations (if we feel really unsafe) or gas stations when we desperately need to fill gas when we missed the last gas stop in the town before.

 RECOMMENDED FOR YOU:

-We sat down to discuss our top stories and advice of overland travel and safety with Adventure Experts .
+We sat down to discuss our top stories and advice on overland travel and safety with Adventure Experts.
 So YOU can learn from the best!

-Some of these links are affiliate links which doesn’t cost you extra but helps us keep making content.
+Some of these links are affiliate links that don’t cost you extra but help us keep making content.